MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/faq.md

 ---

 # Frequently-asked questions about [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md)
+> [!NOTE]
+> **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 Answers to questions that you're likely to have about authoring and consuming Windows Runtime APIs with C++/WinRT.

+## What are the requirements for the C++/WinRT Visual Studio Extension (VSIX)?
+The VSIX enforces a minimum Windows SDK target version of 10.0.17134.0 (Windows 10, version 1803).
+You'll also need Visual Studio 2017 Version 15.6, or later.
+You can identify a project that uses the VSIX by the presence of `<CppWinRTEnabled>true</CppWinRTEnabled>` in `<PropertyGroup Label="Globals">` in the `.vcxproj` file.
+For more info, see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt).

 ## What's a *runtime class*?
 A runtime class is a type that can be activated and consumed via modern COM interfaces, typically across executable boundaries.
 However, a runtime class can also be used within the compilation unit that implements it.
 You declare a runtime class in Interface Definition Language (IDL), and you can implement it in standard C++ using C++/WinRT.